 Another WSS game: Malplaquet perhaps, IIRC?
 Very big, with lots of figures on the table.

-A small but very pretty 10mm WW2 game next:
+A small but very good-looking 10mm WW2 game next (from Anschluss).
+REALLY liked the look of this one:

 Then, a really huge game of Poltava.
 It was too big for me to get a good single shot: